KDE/digikam-doc/showfoto_editor/showfoto_setup.rst

 .. note::

     Showfoto does not support the **Batch Queue Manager** plugins.
-This part does not exist in this view compared to digiKam
+This tab does not exist in this view compared to digiKam

 Miscellaneous
 -------------

-The Showfoto **Miscellaneous** settings page is less complete :ref:`than digiKam <miscs_settings>`. **SpellCheck** and **Localize** tabs are exactly the same, and the **Grouping** tab present in digiKam does not exist in Showfoto due to the lack of database.
-The differences are located mostly in:
+The Showfoto **Miscellaneous** settings page is less complex :ref:`than digiKam <miscs_settings>`, but **SpellCheck** and **Localize** tabs are exactly the same.
+The **Grouping** tab present in digiKam does not exist in Showfoto due to the lack of database support.
+The differences are located mostly in tabs listed below:

     - In **Behaviour** tab, Showfoto propose some options to **Sort Order** the icon-views as the **Thumbbar** and list-view available in **Folders** and **Stack** tabs from left side-bar.
 Information show as overlay with **Thumbbar** can be also customized.
 The **Updates** view to checkout new program version is exactly the same than digiKam.